copper-engine/copper-modular-demo/README.md

 ## copper-modular-demo

-A demo project that shows how to build a modular application with COPPER 5.0.
+A demo project that shows how to build a modular application with Java 11 and COPPER 5.0.
 The Gradle script allows creating a custom runtime image of this application.

 The code also illustrates how COPPER 5.0 workflows support Java 10 features such as local-variable type inference (look for the `var` keyword).